anakamuro/snack.expo.io-akiakiaki-work1/README.md

 # snack.expo.io-akiakiaki-work1
-This is the third project of Udacity React.js course assignment
+# Mobile Flashcards is the third project of Udacity React.js course assignment

+To install the application, you need to install Expo and type yarn install or npm install.
+To start the application, you need to type yarn start

+The mobile Flashcards project is tested how to make deck by AddDeck components and how to make cards by addCard components and how to make a quiz by Quiz components.
+And the proper use of createStackNavigator, createBottomNavigator, AsyncStorage, Notification is important to create the app.